punamverma/dss/monitoring/uss_qualifier/suites/faa/uft/design/README.md

 ### Negative tests -
 Replace the private/public keys with invalid key pair, the message signing by mock_uss will be invalid.
+In this run, the uss_qualifier tests will not pass.
 The USS-under-test will respond with 403 to all requests from mock_uss.
-The Uss Qualifier tests will not pass.
 The USS can provide the two reports, the message signing report would show 403 in interactions with mock_uss.

 ### No message signing -
-You can set the MESSAGE_SIGNING env variable to false to switch off message-signing in mock_uss.
+You can set the MESSAGE_SIGNING env variable to false in run_locally_scdsc.sh script, to switch off message-signing in mock_uss.
 The USSes are expected to let the requests with no message signing pass with 200.
-All the UssQualifier tests will pass.
+In this run, all the uss_qualifier tests must pass.
 You can provide both the reports.
-The message_signing reports will show 200 response from the USS-under-test.
+The message_signing reports will show 200 response from the USS-under-test, despite no message -signed requests from mock_uss.